crimeraaa/dst-shellbells/README_OR_PERISH.md

     { 0,    t = "1/16"},
     { "D4", t = "1/8*"},

 We effectively turned pitch `"C4"` into a "1/4" + "1/16" duration, meaning the next nonzero pitch will be that duration away from pitch `"C4"`.
 In this case the next nonzero pitch is pitch `"D4"`, so it will be "1/4" + "1/16" duration away from pitch `"C4"`, or distance (0.25 + 0.0625, or 0.3125) away from the start.
+Why use this?
+Because no sane duration in Western Music Theory is in itself equivalent to 1/4 + 1/16th, thus we have to combine 2 basic durations to get that value.
+You could probably do something dumb like a very obscure quarter tuplet for this, but at that point why *don't* you jut tie the note?

-/// CHORDS/SIMULTANEOUS VOICES ///
+# Chords and/or Simultaneous Voices

 More often than not you'll encounter music where multiple notes play at the same time.
 How do we achive this?
 To put it simply, for all the note tables EXCEPT THE LAST in the chord, set their t value to 0.Then for the last note, set its t value to whatever your need it.